[I know this post is long, but I didn't know how else to deal with such a topic with more brevity.]

 But let me stop there and recommend an excellent paper written by Professor of Law at Samford University, David Smolin.
 In this paper, he deals very deeply and specifically with the biblical basis (or lack thereof) of the recent development of adoption theology, "OF ORPHANS AND ADOPTION, PARENTS AND THE POOR, EXPLOITATION AND RESCUE: A SCRIPTURAL AND THEOLOGICAL CRITIQUE OF THE EVANGELICAL CHRISTIAN ADOPTION AND ORPHAN CARE MOVEMENT."

-Ultimately, I really hope that we all will allow ourselves to question our theology and to think more critically about what the Bible says (or doesn't say) about adoption.
+Ultimately, I really hope that Christians will allow themselves to question their theology and to think more critically about what the Bible says (or doesn't say) about adoption.

-As fellow adult adoptee, Deanna, expressed in her post, The Lack of Critical Thinking About Adoption (Especially Among Christians!), many Christians have chosen not to think critically about what they've been taught about adoption.
+Christians have chosen not to think critically about what they've been taught about adoption.
 Christians are choosing willful ignorance over the truth.
-And often there is a dangerous culture of unquestioning conformity in Christianity along with a culture of rationalization that uses one's faith as a divine mandate to do pretty much anything at all--this can lead to a very emotional, self-absorbed way of seeing the world--and has led to abusive adoption practices.
+And often there is a dangerous culture of unquestioning conformity in Christianity along with a culture of rationalization that uses one's faith as a divine mandate to do pretty much anything at all--this can lead to a very emotional, self-absorbed way of seeing the world--and has led to abusive, oppressive adoption practices.

 I find it ironic that Christians so often recoil when others, whether fellow Christians or not, question the status quo.
 The very person that Christians claim to follow was persecuted and ultimately crucified because he would not stop questioning the status quo, and in particular among the religious leaders of the time.

 If Jesus were here today, I believe that he, too, would question much of the current status quo within the religious world--modern adoption beliefs and practices not excluded.
 Of course, I'm not claiming to know the mind of Jesus or of God.
-But based on the Bible that I know, I don't know that I'm so crazy for postulating that the Bible was never intended to be used as a platform to promote modern adoption theology and practices among those who call themselves Christians.
+But based on the Bible I have read, it is clear that the Bible was never intended to be used as a platform to promote modern adoption theology and practices among those who call themselves Christians.

 And honestly, do we really picture Jesus coming to earth and telling poorer families to give their children to those who are richer, or telling the rich to take care of orphans and widows by actively seeking out and taking the children of the poor?